 The Greek-island chain that hugs the south-west Turkish coast — twelve main islands strung from Patmos in the north to Kastellorizo in the far east, plus a handful of lesser ones.
-Rhodes is the headline: the largest still-inhabited medieval walled city in Europe (UNESCO since 1988), the Crusader-Knights' fortress, the white village of Lindos under its 4th-century acropolis.
+Rhodes is the headline: one of the largest still-inhabited medieval walled cities in Europe (UNESCO since 1988), the Crusader-Knights' fortress, the white village of Lindos under its 4th-century acropolis.
 Symi is the neoclassical-mansion harbour overnight everyone says they'll do as a day trip and then regrets not staying.
 Patmos is the religious island — the Cave of the Apocalypse, the 1088 Monastery of St John, the Skala harbour the yacht crowd discovered ten years ago.

 The Dodecanese is the Greek chain that looks at Turkey, not at Italy — the one where the Crusader Knights of St John ran the show for 213 years (1309–1522) before the Ottomans, where the Italians ran it again 1912–1947 (under Mussolini, who left behind a fascist-modernist administrative quarter in Rhodes Town), and where the medieval-walled cities of Rhodes Old Town and the cliff-top Acropolis of Lindos sit alongside the half-Turkish, half-Italian rooftop of Symi and the monastic UNESCO-listed Patmos.
 The most layered Greek chain — and the one where the "headline island" (Rhodes) genuinely earns the headline.